javajosh/fibonacci-node/readme.md

 9. Push to git.
 10. Figure out how to simulate multiple users to explore git conflicts.
 11. Figure out how to publish a site on github pages (and how that works, in general.)
+12. Research and install some local markdown editing and preview tools (browser or subl based)